isl-org/Open3D/docs/cpp_project.rst

 ----------

-If you don't use the CMake build system in your project, you can use the simpler `pkg-config` tool to obtain the build settings needed to link it with Open3D.
+If you don't use the CMake build system in your project, you can use the simpler ``pkg-config`` tool to get the build settings needed to link it with Open3D.
-This is available on Linux and macOS.
+This is available on Linux and macOS, if you use Open3D shared libraries.
+Note that we recommend using ``CMake`` over ``pkg-config``, since the latter cannot properly account for complex build configurations.

 For example, you can equivalently build the `Draw` executable from the above example project with this command: